jhumelsine/jhumelsine.github.io/_posts/2023-09-06-design-pattern-principles.md

 <img src="https://www.skillpundit.com/java/img/Skillpundit-Java_encapsulat.jpg" alt="Image of pill/capsule to demonstrate encapsulation" width = "30%" align="left" style="padding-right: 20px;">

 The GoF are big fans of encapsulation.
 In addition to keeping class implementation details encapsulated via private field attributes and methods, they advocate keeping the class type itself encapsulated.
-Encapsulation image

 In this principle, the GoF are advocating that instead of object references to concrete classes, code should have references to their interfaces.
 It’s subtle, but there’s a distinction between references to interfaces and references to classes.